barryhughes/event-rocket/readme.txt

 in terms of styling that can occur theme to theme (ie, to make things super-seamless some CSS knowledge is going to be required).
 4. Editing venue coordinates
-5. Enhanced admin toolbar options
-6. Cleanup tools menu entry (will not normally appear unless The Events Calendar has been deactivated)
+5. Cleanup tools menu entry (will not normally appear unless The Events Calendar has been deactivated)
-7. The actual cleanup screen
+6. The actual cleanup screen

 == Changelog ==